theforeman/forklift/README.md

-bridged -- deploy on Libvirt with a bridged networking configuration, value of this parameter should be the interface of the host (e.g. em1) memory -- set the amount of memory (in megabytes) this box will consume cpus -- set the number of cpus this box will use
+bridged -- deploy on Libvirt with a bridged networking configuration, value of this parameter should be the interface of the host (e.g. em1) memory -- set the amount of memory (in megabytes) this box will consume cpus -- set the number of cpus this box will use hostname -- hostname to set on the box networks -- custom networks to use in addition to the management network
 ```

 Entirely new boxes can be created that do not orginate from a box defined within the Vagrantfile.
 For example, if you had access to a RHEL Vagrant box: